The Science Of IQ Testing

 The tests listed below are widely used by professional psychologists and test administrators.
 High IQ societies will often only accept IQ scores from professionally administered IQ tests such as these to ensure that your IQ score is the real deal!

 There are many free IQ tests, intelligence quizzes & brain tests on the web.
 Most are not scientifically valid and do not measure your true IQ level.
-We have selected the online tests that meet the relevant criteria to accurately measure your true IQ. [link]
+We have selected the online tests that meet the relevant criteria to accurately measure your true IQ.

-APPENDIX: What IQ tests can predict statistically
+What IQ tests can predict statistically?

 The following data is taken from Grady Tower’s article ‘Theories of Multiple Intelligence’ from the The Prometheus Society’s Journal, Gift of Fire Issue No. 33, September 1988 [link]: